 I have been making a version of this cake for the past 20 years.
 However, I've always made it in a 9 x 13 pan.
 I finally decided to streamline the recipe and serve it in individual portions.
 Since this cake was always something I would normally make for a party, it just made more sense to put it together this way.
 It's so much easier to serve.
 And cuter too.

 Nothing falls apart, it tastes great and believe it or not, it's not overly sweet.
 The oven also never goes on!

-I bought this little wooden tamper originally to make mojitos.
-However, I rarely make mojitos but find I use this tool for so many baking and cooking projects.
+I bought this little wooden tamper originally to make my amazing mojitos.
+However, I find I use this tool for so many baking and cooking projects as well.
 It worked especially well flattening the crusts in the bottom of the glasses.

 Perfect for all your summer entertaining!

 Like this Individual No-Bake Banana Split Cake recipe?
 PIN IT!

 Want more great recipes like this one?
 Follow my Noble Pig Recipes Pinterest Board.

 Individual No-Bake Banana Split Cakes

 - 1-3/4 cups walnuts

 - 1 (20 ounce) can crushed pineapple, drained but reserve the juice